 Arrived at La Réunion

 In Paris, France, Louis Philippe 1st was king.
 Some 10,000 km away at Saint-Pierre on Reunion Island, the king’s apothecary Laurent-Philippe had been assigned the mission of seeking out medicinal plants.
-Then, after a 4-month perilous voyage, Laurent-Philippe was joined by his great-nephew Louis Isautier, then aged 23, and later on by Charles, Louis’ younger brother – both were imbued with a keen sense of adventure.
+As Laurent-Philippe, after a 4-month perilous voyage, Louis Isautier his great-nephew, then aged 23, moved to Reunion Island in 1832.
+Later on he is joined by Charles, his younger brother – both were imbued with a keen sense of adventure.
 They were enthralled by the profusion of sugar cane on the island, growing in abundance as far as the eye could see and they acquired land to grow sugar cane specially selected for making the family rum.

 Creation of the Isautier distillery